warmlyyours/kri/content/post/7-Kitchen-Countertops.md

 date: 2020-08-07
 author: "Kitchen Remodel Ideas"
 image: /img/7Countertops/7_countertops_blog.jpg
 description: "What happens to the glass bottle of marinara sauce you just threw out?
 Or that bottle of seltzer water?
-Retailers and consumers in recent history sent glass bottles of all kinds to the landfill where they would sit for several lifetimes.
-With the environmental movement of the 70's, people started to wise up.
-The pollution of our planet stirred the oceans of change."
+Retailers and consumers in recent history..."
 tags:
 - Countertops
 ---